hossein1376/hossein1376.github.io/content/posts/2023-11-21-WebSSH-with-Teleport.md

 ### Note

 At the time of writing this article, the latest version is `14.2`.
-Teleport has fast release cycles and addresses vulnerabilities quickly, so it's more than likely there's a new version as the time you're reading this.
+Teleport has fast release cycles and addresses vulnerabilities quickly, so it's more than likely there's a new version at the time you're reading this.
 Check out the [download](https://goteleport.com/download/) page for an up-to-date script link.

 Installation takes a few minutes and will need around 500 megabytes of storage, which can be a little too much if you don't have